It’s OK to come to Wharton and not know what you want to do.

 Comprehensive Career Services

 Penn is home to of one of the best career services offices in the country, and all Wharton undergraduates have access to their extensive resources.
 Through one-on-one advising, Career Discovery Seminars, alumni panels, career fairs, and externship programs, Career Services helps our students explore their options and seek out the careers that are best for them – from financial services or brand management to entertainment or academia.

 Below is just a sampling of the resources available to you as a Wharton undergraduate.
 For an extensive list of services offered to our students, visit the Career Services website.

 From career counseling to graduate and professional school advisors, assistance is available via appointment, same-day advising or peer career advisor pop-ins.
 You can discuss career-related concerns or seek help with graduate school applications.

 Career Panels and Employer Information Sessions

 Throughout the year, Career Services organizes many panels and workshops to help you learn about various careers.
 Hundreds of employers also visit campus each year to hold information sessions to help you learn more about opportunities with their organizations.

 Career Services organizes a variety of career fairs each year including Career Link and the Spring Career Fair, both with opportunities across several industries, the Policy and Government Career Fair, the Global Career Fair, Start-Up Fair, and more.
-Students are also welcome to attend several off-campus career fairs, including the All Ivy Environmental and Sustainable Development Career Fair.
+Students are also welcome to attend several off-campus career fairs, including the All Ivy Environmental Career Fair.

 During the fall and spring semesters, hundreds of employers conduct interviews on campus for internships and permanent full-time positions through Penn’s On-Campus Recruiting.
 The majority of employers participating in OCR hire for business-related and technical positions in the financial services, consulting, technology, and engineering industries.

 Mock interviews by job type and industry are available to give students an understanding of what is expected of them during the interview process and help them prepare for the kinds of questions that they should expect from an interviewer.